Bouvet-deler/AzureWorkshopForStudenter/docs/tutorial.md

 Just like earlier, copy and paste the URL into a browser or hold CTRL (CMD on macOS) and click on the link.

 The webpage that you are seeing is probably saying something like **This localhost page can't be found**.
 That is fine.
-If we look at the URL, it is kind of wierd.
+If we look at the URL, it is kind of weird.
 Remove everything after 7071, **except** for one backslash, so the URL becomes http://localhost:7071/ (remember, that your URL might be different).
 I usually do this inside the browser.

 And look at that, the same webpage as earlier appears.
 Lets try and upload a file again and verify by going to the Azure portal to see that the file has been uploaded inside your container.